Keeping your kids clothed is actually quite a challenge.

 So you’ll find yourself refreshing their wardrobe often.

 Sizing is usually pretty simple, but it gets a little tricky once your kid is about 4 years old.
+Even for me, and I’ve been through this twice now!

-The difference between 4T and 4 clothes sizes depends heavily on the store and brand you’re shopping, but usually, size 4 will be a tiny bit larger than 4T — around one to two inches longer for pants, and wide enough to accommodate 1-2 more pounds of weight.
+The difference between 4T and 4 clothes sizes depends heavily on the store and brand you’re shopping, but generally, size 4 will be a tiny bit larger than 4T — around one to two inches longer for pants, and wide enough to accommodate 1-2 more pounds of weight.

 In practice, the difference is very small and most kids will be able to wear both.